xitrum-framework/xitrum-doc/guide/metrics.rst

 MetricsRegistry will be parsed with `metrics-json <http://metrics.codahale.com/manual/json/>`_.

-Xitrum default viewr
+Xitrum default viewer
 ~~~~~~~~~~~~~~~~~~~~

-Xitrum provide default metrics viewer at ``/xitrum/metrics/viewer``.
+Xitrum provides default metrics viewer at URL ``/xitrum/metrics/viewer``.
-This url show some dynamic glaphs created by `D3.js <http://d3js.org/>`_ like above.
+This URL shows graphs like above.
+The graphs are created using `D3.js <http://d3js.org/>`_.

-Jconsole viewr
+Jconsole viewer
 ~~~~~~~~~~~~~~

-You can see it with feature of `JVM Reporter <http://metrics.codahale.com/getting-started/#reporting-via-jmx>`_.
+You can see it with `JVM Reporter <http://metrics.codahale.com/getting-started/#reporting-via-jmx>`_.

 .. image:: metrics_jconsole.png

-Start jmx reporter:
+Start JMX reporter:

 ::